Greece Moments Greece Moments

 Monument to the freedom fighter Maroula in Kotsinas

-If you speak Greek, you can philosophize about the secrets of Lemnos with the locals in Kotsinas until late at night with freshly caught fish and plenty of tsipouro.
-A visit to the place is worthwhile just because of the magnificent sunset on the small waterfront.
+If you speak Greek, you can philosophize with the locals in Kotsinas about the secrets of Lemnos until late into the night, accompanied by freshly caught fish and plenty of tsipouro.
+A visit to the village is worth it if only for the magnificent sunset along the small waterfront promenade.

 Limnos Griechenland Abendstimmung Kotsinas